FredPont/Data_Lister/README.md

 - Include/Exclude filter list by string or regex
 - Filter by date
 - Custom (pre-filed) columns
-- Compute directory size (slow, use this option on small file system)
+- Compute directory size (slow on terabytes of data, use this option on small file system)

 ## Installation